fylgja/fylgja/components/aspect-ratio/README.md

 ## PostCSS Calc & CSSNano issue

-At the moment PostCSS Calc which is also part of CSSNano, has an open issue where is removes the parentheses around a nested calc.
-This breaks the CSS aspect ratio calc.
+At the moment PostCSS Calc, which is also part of CSSNano, has an open issue where is removes the parentheses around a nested calc, this breaks the CSS aspect ratio calc.

 You can at the moment work around this issue by;